maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 ## Summary

-This proposal looks to enhance the domain name system by using a resource description framework.
+This proposal looks to enhance the public name resolution system by using a resource description framework.
+It also brings the RFC into line with the resolution system in the [SAFE CLI](https://github.com/maidsafe/safe-cli), which API should form the basis of all future resolvers.

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
 - XOR-URL refers to a url generated as part of the content addressable system for accessing `xorname` urls in the safe_browser.
 As described here: https://forum.safedev.org/t/xor-address-urls-xor-urls/1952
 - Data is presented as RDF, serialised in [JSON-LD](https://json-ld.org/) in the examples.
-- I'm using MutableData ( `MD` ) and ImmutableData ( `ID` ) as shorthands.
+- I'm using MutableData ( `AOD` ) and ImmutableData ( `ID` ) as shorthands.

 ## Motivation

-The aim here is to use [RDF data](https://en.wikipedia.org/wiki/Resource_Description_Framework) for our application data and the SAFE Domain Name System.
+The aim here is to use [RDF data](https://en.wikipedia.org/wiki/Resource_Description_Framework) for our application data and the SAFE Name Resolution System.
 This enables any application encountering the data to know it's purpose, and handle it accordingly.

-Equally, we have no formal description of the DNS resolution at this time, so this would codify that.
+Equally, we have no formal description of the Public Name Resolution System (hereafter: NRS) resolution at this time, so this will codify that too.

-It also seeks to propose new terminology to clarify some terms and clashes with traditional nomenclature (offering an alternative to DNS).
+It also seeks to propose new terminology to clarify some terms and clashes with traditional nomenclature (offering an alternative to the clearnet domain name system).

 This RFC proposes that url schemes such as `safe://somewhere` can have sub-domain's with resolvable services which can be either chosen by the end user application, or default to specific data.

 ## Detailed design

 ### Nomenclature

-- Use `Public Name System` (PNS) instead of `DNS` to avoid confusion and clarify this is a SAFE network term, and that it relates to `Public Names`.
+-  `Name Resolution System` (NRS) instead of `DNS` to avoid confusion and clarify this is a SAFE network term, and that it relates to `Public Names`.
 	- Here the URL terminology for `host` is equivalent to a SAFE `Public Name`.
 	- What is called `subdomains` on the clearnet are referred to as `Sub Names`.
-- Introduce `Resolvable Map` schema to describe RDF data on the network that can resolve a `key` to a XOR-URL.
+- Introduce `Resolvable Map` schema to describe RDF data on the network that can resolve a given `key` to a XOR-URL.
 This is described below and can be used by:
-	- `Public Name` MDs.
+	- `Public Name` AODs.
-	- A `Files Map`: an alternative to the NFS style container, with similar functionality but described using RDF (and the `Resolvable Map` schema)
+	- A `Files Container` AOD: an alternative to the NFS style container, with similar functionality but described using RDF (and the `Resolvable Map` schema)

+### Versioned Data / The Perpetual Web

+NRS data on the network, is by its very nature, public.
+Which means that it cannot be deleted.
+This concept forms the basis of the Perpetual Web, where data can only be appended to (using AppendOnlyData).
+As a consequence RDF data described here is a type of 'versioned' data, with the `key` of an AOD being a `UTC timestamp`, and the `value` of an entry being a string representation of the RDF data.
+This means that _all versions of the data_ can be accessed (via `?v=1` url params, [see xorurl rfc for more info](https://forum.safedev.org/t/xor-address-urls-xor-urls/1952), as well as the order of this data, and the timestamp changes were made.
+(Although these timestamps are applied client side, and therefore are optional so should not be treated with any reverence.)

+### Reference Implementation

+The [SAFE-CLI fetch API](https://github.com/maidsafe/safe-cli/blob/master/src/api/fetch.rs) can be considered the reference implementation.
+Although, _at this point_ it is implementing pseudo RDF as the SAFE RDF APIs are not yet finalised.
+This implementation does follow the same structure and nesting as this proposal, just without a fully fledged RDF document.
+Logic should remain the same however.

 ### URL resolution